misterspeedy/FsExcel/README.md

 An F# Excel spreadsheet generator, based on [ClosedXML](https://www.nuget.org/packages/ClosedXML/).

-*This is still in early beta.
+*This is still in alpha.
 Anything might change!*

 ## Example code